backupbrew/switchbrew/NS Services.md

 ## GetApplicationControlData

-Takes an input u8 [StorageId](Filesystem%20services.md "wikilink"), an u64 titleID, and a type-0x6 output buffer.
+Takes an input u8, an u64 titleID, and a type-0x6 output buffer.
 Returns an output u32.

 Reads [control.nacp](Control.nacp.md "wikilink") from the specified title content.